School of Journalism and Mass Communication

 Lyons-Garcia, Courtney Paige, Lecturer, Journalism & Mass Comm, M.A., George Washington University

-Martinez, Gilbert D, Senior Lecturer, Journalism & Mass Comm, J.D., Fordham University
+Martinez, Gilbert D, Professor of Instruction, Journalism & Mass Comm, J.D., Fordham University

 Mazurek, Anna Lucy, Lecturer, Journalism & Mass Comm, M.A., University of Missouri-Columbia